-The Group launched its “Quickening the Pace” strategy
+The Group launched the next phase of its “Quickening the Pace” strategy

 Quickening the Pace

 Launched in 2013, this strategy had one over-riding ambition: to accelerate the pace of financial returns to shareholders.
 This was to be achieved through two initiatives.
 First, by driving organic growth from the existing portfolio through replicating those events and by increasing buyer attendance.
 Second, by making strategic acquisitions in selected high-growth geographies.

 To execute the strategy Tarsus re-shaped its portfolio significantly and moved into fast-growing economies.
 In addition to the US and China – the world’s largest exhibition markets – the Group’s selected territories now comprise Mexico, South East Asia, Turkey and the Middle East (principally the UAE).